J.R. Sweezy played so well at left guard last week that the Seahawks are keeping him there … for now

 Sweezy started 49 games for the Seahawks from 2012-15 after being drafted in the seventh round out of North Carolina State, where he had been a defensive tackle.
 He signed with the Bucs in the spring of 2016.

-With Fluker and Pocic at the time viewed as the starting guards, Sweezy was brought in to add competition and depth with the thought that he could play on either side, if needed — even if he’d never played on the left side before.
+With Fluker and Pocic at the time viewed as the starting guards, Sweezy was brought in to add competition and depth with the thought that he could play on either side, if needed — even if he had never played on the left side before.

 Why had he never played the left side before?